clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/Intruder.md

   * For example, fuzzing for endpoints in a web application involves taking each word in a wordlist and appending it to a request URL (e.g., `http://MACHINE_IP/WORD_GOES_HERE`) to observe the server's response.

 ## Positions
-When using Burp Suite Intruder to perform an attack, the first step is to examine the positions within the request where we want to insert our payloads.
-These positions inform Intruder about the locations where our payloads will be introduced (as we will explore in upcoming tasks).
+* First step is to examine the positions within the request where payloads might be introduced when using Intruder to perform an attack.
-Let's navigate to the Positions tab:
+* In the Positions tab:

-Notice that Burp Suite automatically attempts to identify the most probable positions where payloads can be inserted.
-These positions are highlighted in green and enclosed by section marks (§).
+  * Burp Suite automatically attempts to identify the most probable positions where payloads can be inserted.
-On the right-hand side of the interface, we find the following buttons: Add §, Clear §, and Auto §:
+    * These positions are highlighted in green and enclosed by section marks `§`.
+  * Right-hand side of the interface displays the `Add §`, `Clear §`, and `Auto §` buttons.
-The Add § button allows us to define new positions manually by highlighting them within the request editor and then clicking the button.
+    * `Add §` defines new positions manually by highlighting them within the request editor and then clicking the button.
-The Clear § button removes all defined positions, providing a blank canvas where we can define our own positions.
+    * `Clear §` button removes all defined positions, providing a blank canvas where to custom positions can be defined.
-The Auto § button automatically attempts to identify the most likely positions based on the request.
-This feature is helpful if we previously cleared the default positions and want them back.
+    * `Auto §` button automatically attempts to identify the most likely positions based on the request.
-The following GIF demonstrates the process of adding, clearing, and automatically reselecting positions:
+       * This feature is helpful if the default positions were previously cleared.

-Payloads
+## Payloads
 In the Payloads tab of Burp Suite Intruder, we can create, assign, and configure payloads for our attack.
 This sub-tab is divided into four sections:

 Payload Sets: